YunoHost/doc/certmanager.md

 To verify your server's identity and deliver the certificate, Let's Encrypt uses the [ACME protocol](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment).
-It basically works as follow (it's simplified, but you get the idea) :
+It basically works as follow (it's simplified, but you'll get the idea) :
 - A program running on your server contacts the Let's Encrypt CA server, ask for a certificate for domain `ilikecoffee.com`.
 - The Let's Encrypt CA server generates a random string such as `A84F2D0B`, and